yetulaxman/ContainersHPC2023/_hands-on/day2/nf-core-hq.md

 ---
 topic: nextflow
-title: Tutorial5 - Run nf-core pipeline with hyperqueue executor
+title: Tutorial3 (bonus) - Run nf-core pipeline with hyperqueue executor
 ---

 nf-core is a community effort to collect a curated set of analysis pipelines built using Nextflow.
 Here we use [Sarek workflow](https://github.com/nf-core/sarek) as an example pipeline to detect variants on whole genome or targeted sequencing data.
 In this tutorial we use HyperQueue executor instead of 'local' or 'slurm' executor.